-Nessa chairs the firm’s Diversity and Inclusion Committee.
-She serves as the Book Editor for the American Bar Association’s Environmental Litigation Committee, and she also served several terms as the co-chair of the Environmental Law Forum of the Women’s Bar Association of Washington, DC.
+Nessa currently serves on the firm’s Management Committee and is the outgoing chair of the firm’s Diversity, Equity, and Inclusion Committee.
+She served several terms as the co-chair of the Environmental Law Forum of the Women’s Bar Association of Washington, DC.

 - Emory University (B.A., magna cum laude, 1998)

 - History, Political Science, and Human and Natural Ecology

 - U.S. Court of Appeals – Fourth Circuit

 - U.S. Court of Appeals - D.C.
 Circuit